w3f/polkadot-wiki/docs/getting-started/staking/index.md

 !!!tip "New to Staking?"
       Start your staking journey or explore more information about staking on [Polkadot's Home Page](https://polkadot.network/staking/).
 Discover the [Staking Dashboard](https://staking.polkadot.cloud/#/overview), and check this [extensive article list](https://support.polkadot.network/support/solutions/articles/65000182104) to help you get started.
 You can now stake natively with a [small number of tokens](../../general/chain-state-values.md) and earn staking rewards.
 For additional information, check out [this blog post](https://polkadot.network/blog/nomination-pools-are-live-stake-natively-with-just-1-dot/).

+## Staking Guides

+For step-by-step guides on how to stake using different wallets and platforms, visit the official Polkadot Support page:

+- **Staking Support Guides**: Comprehensive tutorials for staking with various wallets and platforms - [https://support.polkadot.network/support/solutions/65000066564](https://support.polkadot.network/support/solutions/65000066564)

+---

 This page is meant to provide advanced information about staking on Polkadot.
 For a more general introduction, checkout the [Introduction to Staking](./learn-staking.md) page.